op117/animals/README.md

 # Animal Pages

-This project contains some HTML pages, each dedicated to a different animal.
+This project contains some files, each dedicated to a different animal.
 You can click on the links below to view each animal's page:

 1. [Tiger](tiger.md) - Learn about the largest living cat species.
 2. [Beaver](beaver.md) - Discover the incredible engineering skills of the beaver.